equivalent/lpgrid/README.md

 # Lpgrid

-TODO: Write a gem description
+Last Pass Grid reader

+Last pass introduced another layer of protection with Grid card.
+This small Ruby program is here to help you read you grid card information more easily.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'lpgrid'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install lpgrid
+    gem install 'lpgrid'

 ## Usage

-TODO: Write usage instructions here
+    bin/lpgrid

+## Tests

+To run tests trigger

+    rake

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes with TESTS (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request